afarber/OpenMapView/docs/CONTRIBUTING.md

 This installs a pre-commit hook that automatically:
 1. Checks code formatting with `./scripts/check-format.sh`
 2. Checks copyright headers with `./scripts/check-copyright.sh`
-3. Blocks the commit if any issues are found
+3. Runs Detekt static analysis with `./scripts/check-detekt.sh`
-4. Provides instructions to run `./gradlew spotlessApply` to fix issues
+4. Blocks the commit if any issues are found

 ### What Happens on Commit